Alternatives For eBay (2019 Marketplace Update)

 If you compare to eBay, it’s a tiny amount (eBay’s visitors are almost two million daily), but it does seem that Ebid has a well-organised platform.

-Throughout September 2018, for £49.99 you could have opened a sellers account and advertise for the rest of the life of Ebid- for free.
+Until recently, for £49.99 you could have opened a sellers account and advertise for the rest of the life of Ebid- for free.

 We did find the positioning of the selling prices a little unconventional on the top right of the images being sold, but once we saw them we quickly got used to it!